KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 It is the nature of startups that they should be chaotic.
 Chaos is required for creativity, and one can argue that Komodo is creative at heart, if nothing else.

 As any company grows in size and seeks to serve a customer, and thereby create profit, Chaos can become a hinderance.
 Customers do not want to hand money to a company and receive a chaotic result.
-Rather, they want predictability.For the customer to be satisfied, Chaos must take a few steps back and allow room for Procedure to enter the picture.
+Rather, they want predictability.
+For the customer to be satisfied, Chaos must take a few steps back and allow room for Procedure to enter the picture.

-For this reason, in creating templates for technical documentation I feel a sense of responsibility to make a few things clear.
+For this reason, in creating templates for technical documentation I feel a sense of responsibility to make a few things clear, before we start writing down procedures.

 We are, at heart, a creative company.
 With every existing customer of whom I am aware, they are primarily excited about Komodo because of our creativity.
 They wouldn't mind having more a more predictable procedure as a part of their experience with us, but without the creativity, they may lose interest and go elsewhere.